Begonias Tower

 Begonias Tower, also known as the HSBC Tower, is a skyscraper located in San Isidro District, Lima.
+It serves as the main headquarters of HSBC Perú, a subsidiary of British banking company HSBC.

 Description

 It is owned by the Brescia Group, as is the Banco Continental Building.
 It houses a group of offices including those of Compañía de Minas Buenaventura, McKinsey & Company, Huawei, among others.
 Its construction finished in 2013.
 It has a height of 120 metres, 26 floors with 8 basements.